pypa/packaging.python.org/source/specifications/externally-managed-environments.rst

 ``pip install --user``), it may use a different scheme.

-Whenever the installer is installing to a ``sysconfig`` scheme, this PEP specifies that the installer should never modify or delete files outside of that scheme.
+Whenever the installer is installing to a ``sysconfig`` scheme, this specification declares that the installer should never modify or delete files outside of that scheme.
 For instance, if it's upgrading a package, and the package is already installed in a directory outside that scheme (perhaps in a directory from another scheme), it should leave the